Beventar/WoolHUD/readme.md

 #customizations are not faithful to Woolen's original HUD, past or current versions, but there are some useful customizations in case you want them.

+My goal is to try to make an exact replica with as few bugs as possible.
+Some things are not faithful to the original HUD because it is either bugged, ugly or not fitting with the HUD design.

 **This is not intended to reach the public eye at this moment as Woolen himself doesn't want to publish his HUD and I respect his decision.**

 ## Differences between this replica and the original HUD: